Microsoft-Innovation-Center-Torino/CloudTech-16/BigData/Demo/hdinsight-hadoop-run-samples-linux.md

     Output for this example will be stored in **wasb:///example/data/davinciwordcount**.

     > [AZURE.NOTE] As noted in the help for the wordcount sample, you could also specify multiple input files.
-For example, `hadoop jar /usr/hdp/current/hadoop-mapreduce-client/hadoop-mapreduce-examples.jar wordcount /example/data/gutenberg/davinci.txt /example/data/gutenberg/ulysses.txt /example/data/twowordcount` would count words in both davinci.txt and ulysses.txt.
+For example, `yarn jar /usr/hdp/current/hadoop-mapreduce-client/hadoop-mapreduce-examples.jar wordcount /example/data/gutenberg/davinci.txt /example/data/gutenberg/ulysses.txt /example/data/twowordcount` would count words in both davinci.txt and ulysses.txt.

 5. Once the job completes, use the following command to view the output: